- Explain how firms use importing and exporting to reach global markets

 Advantages and Disadvantages of Outsourcing and Offshoring

 On the other hand, job losses and wage erosion “at home” have sparked opposition to offshoring and outsourcing.
 Many argue that the jobs that are shipped overseas are not replaced by better, higher-paying ones.
 And it’s not just low-skilled workers who are feeling the pain.
 Increasingly, critics say, even highly trained workers (such as software engineers) with high-paying jobs are finding themselves replaced by cheaper workers in India and China.
 Some firms, while realizing financial gains from lowering their production costs, are finding that offshoring and outsourcing are very costly in terms of lack of control over product quality, working conditions, and labor relations.
 For example, companies like Nike and Apple have come under fire by human rights organizations and consumers over reports of worker abuse, dangerous working conditions, and ridiculously low wages.
-It was recently reported that apparel workers in Bangladesh are sometimes paid as little as $0.21 per hour.
+It was recently reported that apparel factory workers in Bangladesh sometimes earn as little as $95 a month after spending 12 working hours a day; the pandemic lockdown in 2020 even made it worse because of pay cuts and shutdowns.
 We will explore some of the ethical issues raised by offshoring and outsourcing later in the course in the business ethics module.

 Licensing and Franchising